 private lessons, ensembles and orchestra.

-Last year, faculty and students presented 80 performances, reaching a combined audience of over 15,000.
-In addition to recitals at JOMP, students play at local festivals, First Night Worcester, corporate events, retirement communities, annual meetings and other non-profit functions, as well as many other community events and benefits.
-Faculty members perform in the school’s Faculty Concert Series and in 8 - 10 Worcester Public Schools each year through “Music-to-Go,” funded by the Music Guild of Music Worcester.
+Last year, faculty and students presented 73 performances, reaching a combined audience of over 12,000.
+In addition to recitals at JOMP, students play at local festivals, corporate events, retirement communities, annual meetings and non-profit fundraising functions and other events, as well as many other community events and benefits.
+Faculty members perform in the school’s Faculty Concert Series and in eight Worcester Public Schools each year through “Music-to-Go,” funded by the Music Guild of Music Worcester.